 Assistant Professor of Biochemistry

-Dr. Shannon is a biophysical chemist, who is interested in using spectroscopic methods to study macromolecules at atomic resolution.
+Matthew Shannon, PhD, is a biophysical chemist, who is interested in using spectroscopic methods, primarily Nuclear Magnetic Resonance, to study macromolecules at atomic resolution.

 - PhD, chemistry, The Ohio State University